 Fan Lau Stone Circle

 The ancient stones may have been from the Neolithic (New Stone Age) and early Bronze Age.
 They were arranged in an oval shape, measuring 2.7m by 1.7m.
-Although the purpose of these stones is not known, it is believed that they were part of a pagan ritual.
+Although these stones’ purpose is unknown, it is believed that they were part of a pagan ritual.

-In 1983, Fan Lau Stone Circle was declared a historical monument and is protected under the Antiquities and Monuments Ordinance.
+In 1983, Fan Lau Stone Circle was declared a historical monument protected under the Antiquities and Monuments Ordinance.

 Fan Lau Peak and Fan Lau Lighthouse